-The Chief Operating Officer shall distribute the revenues from the Construction Excise Tax as grants to local governments based on an analysis of grant requests submitted by the local jurisdiction which set forth the expected completion of certain milestones associated with Metro Code Chapter 3.07, the Urban Growth Management Functional Plan.

-(Ordinance No. 06-1115, Sec.
-1; and Ordinance No. 09-1220, Sec.
-2.)
+The Chief Operating Officer shall distribute the revenues from the Construction Excise Tax as grants to local governments based on an analysis of grant requests for planning or predevelopment work that will implement the region's long-range plan.
+Grants may also be distributed to private entities for projects that are endorsed by a local government and in the public interest.
+[Ord.
+06-1115, Sec.
+1; Ord.
+09-1220, Sec.
+2, Ord.
+No. 18-1425.]